sandeep026/casuno/README.md

 - Overhead: For extremely large-scale problems, the data conversion layer (CasADi DM ➔ NumPy ➔ Flattened C-style) may introduce noticeable overhead.
 - Hessian Vector Products: The HVP operator is implemented but requires further verification for edge cases.

-**Note**: Not a limiation of the wrapper but it is important to construct the NLP using Opti() such that the expression graph is efficient.
-As this user dependent, it adviced to follow best practices mentioned in casadi's Github Wiki.
+**Note**: _Not a limiation of the wrapper but it is important to construct the NLP using Opti() such that the expression graph is efficient.
+As this user dependent, it adviced to follow best practices mentioned in casadi's Github Wiki_.

 ### Quick start